 Transplant Your Seedlings to a Garden Bed

 After a week, if you are certain that all danger of frost has passed, you can safely transplant your seedling to your prepared garden bed.
-It is best to do this on a cloudy day to prevent wilting.
+It is best to provide some shade, or do this on a cloudy day to prevent wilting.

 Keep your new plants well watered, especially for the first week, and you are off to a great start.